-"Act" means the Washington State Shoreline Management Act of 1971, chapter 90.58 RCW, as amended.

-"Accessory Building or Use" means a subordinate building or use which is located on the same legal lot as the principal building or use.

-"Accessory utility" means local transmission and collection lines, pipes, and conductors associated with water, sewer, gas, telephone, cable-TV, or similar utilities, or with irrigation systems, and other similar facilities intended to serve a development or an individual use, including access roads and appurtenant structures necessary to facilitate the utility use.

-"Administrative Authority" shall, in the context of these regulations, mean the Town Clerk for the Town of Twisp.

-"Administrator" see 18.10.010 TMC shall, in the context of this master program, mean the duly appointed representative Twisp Community Development Director, or that official's designee, duly appointed representative of the County, cityTown, town or Tribe with jurisdiction.

-"Adoption by Rule" means an official action by the Department of Ecology to make a local government shoreline master program effective through rule consistent with the requirements of the Administrative Procedure Act, chapter 34.05 RCW, thereby incorporating the adopted shoreline master program or amendment into the state master program.

-"Advertising Sign" Any device, structure, fixture or placard that is visible from the public right-ofway or surrounding properties and which uses graphics, symbols or written copy for the purpose of advertising or identifying any establishment, product, goods or service.
+- "Act" means the Washington State Shoreline Management Act of 1971, chapter 90.58 RCW, as amended. - "Accessory Building or Use" means a subordinate building or use which is located on the same legal lot as the principal building or use. - "Accessory utility" means local transmission and collection lines, pipes, and conductors associated with water, sewer, gas, telephone, cable-TV, or similar utilities, or with irrigation systems, and other similar facilities intended to serve a development or an individual use, including access roads and appurtenant structures necessary to facilitate the utility use. - "Administrative Authority" shall, in the context of these regulations, mean the Town Clerk for the Town of Twisp. - "Administrator" see 18.10.010 TMC shall, in the context of this master program, mean the duly appointed representative Twisp Community Development Director, or that official's designee, duly appointed representative of the County, city Town, town or Tribe with jurisdiction. - "Adoption by Rule" means an official action by the department to make a local government shoreline master program effective through rule consistent with the requirements of the Administrative Procedure Act, chapter 34.05 RCW, thereby incorporating the adopted shoreline master program or amendment into the state master program. - "Advertising Sign" Any device, structure, fixture or placard that is visible from the public right-ofway or surrounding properties and which uses graphics, symbols or written copy for the purpose of advertising or identifying any establishment, product, goods or service.

 "Agriculture" and "agricultural activities" means agricultural uses and practices including, but not limited to: Producing, breeding, or increasing agricultural products; rotating and changing agricultural crops; allowing land used for agricultural activities to lie fallow in which it is plowed and tilled but left unseeded; allowing land used for agricultural activities to lie dormant as a result of adverse agricultural market conditions; allowing land used for agricultural activities to lie dormant because the land is enrolled in a local, state, or federal conservation program, or the land is subject to a conservation easement; conducting agricultural operations; maintaining, repairing, and replacing agricultural equipment; maintaining, repairing, and replacing agricultural facilities, provided that the replacement facility is no closer to the shoreline than the original facility; and maintaining agricultural lands under production or cultivation.